 c.
 In accordance with Welfare and Institutions Code Section 17001.5 (a)(3), employable persons who have received General Assistance for three months shall be discontinued for a period of six (6) months, if the recipient engages in any of the following conduct:

-GENERAL ASSISTANCE POLICIES

 1. Fails or refuses, without good cause, to participate in a qualified job training program, participation in which is a condition of receipt of General Assistance.

 2. After completion of a job training program, fails or refuses, without good cause, to accept an offer of appropriate employment.